Here’s some highlights of the projects that we have championed over the last few years

 The Society holds annual “clean up and bulb planting” days around Wanstead.
 The aim of these events is to get the community to regenerate communal areas.
 The Nightingale event saw over 50 local residents litter picking, planting shrubs and clearing old and dead vegetation from flower beds.

 The Nightingale pub kindly brought out some free refreshments, which we were very thankful for.

 The day not only meant that Nightingale Green get a well needed makeover, but that neighbours and residents got to know each other which was one of our aims; to bring the community together.

-The event was chaired by Hannah Fathering and attracted over 120 members of the public.
+The events are chaired by Hannah Fathering and attracted over 120 members of the public.
 One of the core aims of the Society is to lobby for Wanstead, Snaresbrook and Aldersbrook and keep a watchful eye on developments.
 We work with all our elected representatives to ensure they keep the promises made on Election Day.

 Every year we run social events through the year at local pubs with the aim of getting people together to meet fellow residents.
 After all, the people that live in Wanstead make Wanstead and we want to promote the friendly nature of our area.

 In 2014 Marian Temple and her planting group started the Community Gardeners project to seed the flower beds by Wanstead Station with wild, native species.
 The flowers have taken and continue to brighten up what were bricked up beds.
 It’s a great welcome for anyone exiting Wanstead station.